 First you create an FTP account for this directory in your provider's control panel and assign this FTP account the directory /privatestuff as the home directory.
 Any user who logs in to your server using this FTP account will only see this directory.

 Example 2: You wish to store your passwords in the directory privatestuff on your web server with the domain http://www.myserver.com.
 The complete path using a browser would thus be http://www.myserver.com/privatestuff/.

-You do not want to create a new FTP account, but use your main account which gives you access to all directories on the server.
-This means you have to specify the directory privatestuff as path.
+You do not want to create a new FTP account, but use your main account, which gives you access to all directories on the server.
+This means you have to specify the directory privatestuff as the path.

 Example 3: You would like to access a database, but only know its URL, not the FTP access data.
-The list is stored under the URL http://www.myserver.com/privatestuff/secret.psw.
+The file is stored under the URL http://www.myserver.com/privatestuff/secret.psw.

 Return to the Password Depot homepage (leave this help)